gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 and everyone knows roos never bluff.
 Go ahead,"
 she went on bravely.
-"Look it up in your database."
+"Look it up in your data thingy."

 Static crackled on the speakers.
-"There is no record of such an assertion,"
-Patient said indignantly.
+"There is no record of such an assertion in the database," Patient said indignantly.

 "Then your database is incomplete,"
 Maddy improvised wildly,
 looking from bot to bot
 the way she had seen Mayor Lupus look from person to person when speaking to a crowd.
 She didn't need Patient to believe---she just needed enough of the bots around her to.

 "You are fabricating!"
 For the first time Maddy heard anger in Patient's voice.

 "Oh yeah?
 Then how come I have *this*?"
 She pulled the circuit board she'd taken at the river out of her pocket and held it up.

 *Click.*
 A crane bot turned on a spotlight welded to its single long arm